-ER2.4 Collate total viable counts weekly (TVC) results to assess them for trends and to determine whether microbial counts are increasing.
+ER2.3 Collate weekly TVC results to assess them for trends and to determine whether microbial counts are increasing.

-ER2.3 When the water testing results are unsatisfactory or unacceptable, appropriate action must be taken by endoscope re-processing units to improve the quality of water.
+ER2.4 When the water testing results are unsatisfactory or unacceptable (TVC 10-100 cfu/100 mL), appropriate action must be taken by endoscope reprocessing units to improve the microbial quality of water.